StevisonLab/Arctoides-Hybridization/Hybridization_Analysis.md

 done
 ```

 3. The csv outputs were combined into a single output for each scale across all chromosomes.
-This combined output was then used to plot the resulting values in a heatmat across the genome using the template R script "plot_heatmap_FINAL.r".
+This combined output was then used to plot the resulting values in a heatmat across the genome using the template R script "plot_heatmap_new.r" (see scripts folder).
 The resulting image is in the main text as Figure 2 for the 50,000 bp or 50kb scale.
 Additional scale plots are found in the supplement.

 Code used was as follows: